Jeremiah Allen (PhD Student)

 Robert Tunison (MS Student, 2018)

 Rob finished his MS degree during Summer 2018, after focusing on the question of how best to characterize global biodiversity on a country by country basis.
 Rob has been intimately involved in the Publication Bias project, contributing his coding expertise and ability to manipulate large data sets.
 To top it off, he is a first-rate birder and talented botanist in the field.
+He is now a PhD student at Michigan Technological University.

 Dr. Sunita Yadav (PhD, 2015)

 Sunita designed a project with the Hawaiian endemic plant genus, Schiedea, combining her expertise with GIS with her interest in plant reproductive biology, breeding systems, and population genetics.
+She now works for a federal agency using her mapping expertise and interest in plant species.

 Dr. Susan (Evy) Jaconis (PhD, 2015)